Australian residential architectural styles: Old Colonial Regency

-Old Colonial Grecian style
+Old Colonial Grecian

 In Georgian era Britain, Neoclassical architecture mainly drew its inspiration from Roman architecture until the rediscovery of Ancient Greek architecture beginning with James "Athenian" Stuart's 1758 trip to Greece.
-By the 1830s the 'Greek Revival' was reaching the heights of its popularity, and had major influences on the development of the Regency style.
+By the 1830s the Greek Revival architecture was reaching the heights of its popularity, and had major influences on the development of the Regency style.
 Old Colonial Grecian buildings used Greek features such as the pedimented temple, porticoes, and Greek order columns such as the Doric and the Ionian.